UBC-Thunderbots/Software/docs/useful-robot-commands.md

 ## GDB Server

-Sometime it would be nice to gdb into the robot to see the backtrace from a segfault.
+Sometimes it would be nice to gdb into the robot to see the backtrace from a segfault.
 Run the following commands in order to launch gdb

 Prerequisite: a `gdb-server` must be installed locally on the robot!
 You must be in the `src` directory when running this!